 While it’s important to develop some evergreen tactics, art gallery marketing can often revolve around launching new artist exhibitions.
 Promote upcoming events with engaging content and share details on social media – you can even invite influential bloggers and journalists.

 So there you have it – a few digital pointers to help you on your way.
 Marketing an art gallery can be a complex and fast-paced process, but these simple steps should help you to engage with your audience and attract new visitors through the door.
-For more advice on marketing your art gallery, get in touch.
+If Art Gallery Marketing interests you then you can find out more by clicking here...

 We’d love to learn more about what’s brought you to the Six & Flow website.
 If you’re interested in learning more about how we can potentially help you and your organisation, get in touch.